Luis Artavia-Mora

 More information can be found here.

-Strategies to promote the engagement in and use of evaluation findings in global health (2023)
+C. Promoting the use of evaluation findings in health officials

 The project designed, implemented, and evaluated strategies to promote the engagement in and utilization of new evaluation findings (i.e., best practices and lessons learned) for the better evidence-based decision making of policy actors in global health and development (more details on request).